Leo199x/AHJIN/README.md

 # AHJIN
-A website for Hotel Management
+A website for Hotel Management maade by using django for backend, djangorestframework for api and react for frontend.